Lui Bar at Vue de Monde

 Part of Bennett’s transformation of the former observation deck, the swish venue – named after the concreter Luigi Grollo (the Rialto would not exist if it weren't for him) – offers a romantic 360-degree view over a sparkling Melbourne night as you sip a Gin-ger Spritz.

-At the spacious Lui Bar, an eclectic array of furniture is draped in Sonia Rykiel fabric, and scattered about with astute consideration.
-The bar menu is printed on paper that you can take home, soak in water and plant to become a lemon scented bottle brush tree – like magic – and it’s made up of cocktails crafted by a busy team of well-dressed bartenders (outfitted by Akira and M.J Bale) under the guidance of Sebastian Reaburn (ex-1806).
+At the spacious Lui Bar, locally made furniture is draped in Sonia Rykiel fabric, and scattered about with astute consideration.
+A stone circular bar takes pride of place, while window seating makes the most of remarkable views.
+The bar menu is printed on paper that you can take home, soak in water and plant to become a lemon-scented bottle brush tree – like magic – and it’s made up of cocktails crafted by a busy team of well-dressed bartenders (outfitted by Akira and M.J Bale) under the guidance of Sebastian Reaburn (ex-1806).